 The Troy University library has 68 public access computers, an innovation lab that students can reserve space in, and six study rooms, one with interactive technology to allow students to collaborate on presentations or projects.
 Troy University Libraries offer services at Dothan, Montgomery, Phenix City and Troy campuses in Alabama.
 A variety of services are offered including instruction in the use of the library and its resources on an individual (walkup) or group basis by appointment.
 Bibliographies on various topics are available.
 New bibliographies can be prepared upon faculty request.
 Interlibrary loan services for materials not housed in the libraries are provided for students, faculty and staff.
-The Libraries provide an online public access catalog, access to a multitude of online database systems containing more than 20,000 journals (periodicals) with full text, some database systems with partial full text and/or bibliographic references and over 59,000 online full text books.
+The Libraries provide an online public access catalog, providing access to 400,000 books, access to a multitude of online database systems containing more than 20,000 journals (periodicals) with full text, some database systems with partial full text and/or bibliographic references and over 59,000 online full text books.
 The databases cover a wide range of subjects and disciplines.
 The databases are available to all Troy students, faculty and staff wherever they are located.
-Each Library has its own hours of operation.
+The library also has an innovation lab with multiple collaboration stations, 8 study rooms, an exercise/study room with stationary bikes, a poster maker, two laminators, a public-use high resolution scanner, and 68 public access computers Each Library has its own hours of operation.
 All procedural information may be found by clicking on the specific library from the following website: http://library.troy.edu.